 Grants & Rebates

-The Texas Enterprise Fund is a cash grant used as a financial incentive tool for projects that offer significant projected job creation and capital investment.
+Texas Enterprise Fund: This is a cash grant used as a financial incentive tool for projects that offer significant projected job creation and capital investment.
 In Granbury and Hood County, companies must create a minimum of 25 jobs and awards currently range from $1,000 to $10,000 per job.
 Among other qualifications, a company’s average wage must be greater than that of the arrival county.
-Hood County’s current average weekly wage is $839.00 per week or $43,628 annually.
+Hood County’s current average weekly wage is $904.00 per week or $47,008 annually.
 Funding is provided over a ten-year period.
-More information can be found here: https://gov.texas.gov/business/page/texas-enterprise-fund.
+More information: https://gov.texas.gov/business/page/texas-enterprise-fund.

-The Texas Moving Image Industry Incentive Program is administered by the Texas Film Commission within the Texas Economic Development and Tourism Office.
+Texas Moving Image Industry Incentive Program: This is administered by the Texas Film Commission within the Texas Economic Development and Tourism Office.
 The program is designed to provide grants to qualified applicant production companies to promote industry and workforce growth in film, television, video game and animation in Texas.
 The incentive is available in the form of a cash grant from 5% to 22.5% of qualified in-state spending for eligible projects.
 Commercial and reality television projects are eligible for a cash production grant from 5% to 12.5% of qualified in-state spending.
 Both live action and animated projects are eligible.
 Grants are available upon project completion and submission of proof of eligible spending to the Texas Film Commission.
 There are no maximum grant amounts.
-Specific eligibility qualifications for projects including investment thresholds, employment requirements, and content are available through the Texas Film Commission at http://governor.state.tx.us/film/incentives/miiip/.
+More information.

-The Governor’s University Research Initiative grant program (GURI) was enacted in 2015 by the 84th Legislature with a goal to bring the best and brightest researchers in the world to Texas colleges and universities.
+The Governor’s University Research Initiative: This grant program (GURI) was enacted in 2015 by the 84th Legislature with a goal to bring the best and brightest researchers in the world to Texas colleges and universities.
 Through the GURI program, Texas welcomes transformative researchers who will in turn serve as economic catalysts to the Texas economy for years to come.
 GURI is a matching grant program to assist eligible Texas institutions of higher education in recruiting distinguished researchers, such as Nobel Laureates and members of national honorific societies, from around the world.
 The program is codified in Chapter 62 of the Texas Education Code, Subchapter H and the program’s administrative rules may be found in Title 10, Part 5, Chapter 190 of the Texas Administrative Code.
-More information can be found here: https://gov.texas.gov/business/page/guri.
+More information: https://gov.texas.gov/business/page/guri.

-The Cancer Prevention and Research General Obligation Bonds allows the State of Texas to establish the Cancer Prevention and Research Institute of Texas (the Institute) and allows the Institute to issue $3 billion in general obligation bonds over ten years to fund grants for cancer research and prevention.
+Cancer Prevention and Research General Obligation Bonds: This program allows the State of Texas to establish the Cancer Prevention and Research Institute of Texas (the Institute) and allows the Institute to issue $3 billion in general obligation bonds over ten years to fund grants for cancer research and prevention.
 The Institute may invest the grants strategically in cancer research, clinical trials, and laboratory facility construction in Texas.
 The Institute will continue to implement the Texas Cancer Plan.
-Visit www.cprit.state.tx.us, or contact the office at (512) 463-3190.
+More information: www.cprit.state.tx.us.

 Texas Sales and Use Tax Exemption on Natural Gas & Electricity: Texas companies are exempt from paying state and local sales and use tax on electricity and natural gas used in manufacturing, processing or fabricating tangible personal property.
 The company must complete a “predominant use study” that shows that at least 50% of the electricity or natural gas consumed by the business directly causes a physical change to a product.
 Find more information here.